CumulusNetworks/docs/content/cumulus-linux/Layer-3/Redistribute-Neighbor.md

 SUSPEND_ACTION="stop"
 ```

-For full instructions on installing `ifplugd` on Ubuntu, [follow this guide](https://support.cumulusnetworks.com/hc/en-us/articles/204473717).
+For full instructions on installing `ifplugd` on Ubuntu, {{<exlink url="https://support.cumulusnetworks.com/hc/en-us/articles/204473717" text="follow this guide">}}.

 ## Known Limitations

 ### TCAM Route Scale

 This feature adds each ARP entry as a /32 host route into the routing table of all switches within a summarization domain.
 Take care to keep the number of hosts minus fabric routes under the TCAM size of the switch.
-Review the [Cumulus Networks datasheets](http://cumulusnetworks.com/hcl/) for up to date scalability limits of your chosen hardware platforms.
+Review the {{<exlink url="https://cumulusnetworks.com/hcl/" text="Cumulus Networks datasheets">}} for up to date scalability limits of your chosen hardware platforms.
 If in doubt, contact Cumulus Networks support or your Cumulus Networks CSE.

 ### Possible Uneven Traffic Distribution